codingMustache/codingMustache/README.md

 ## Joke of the Day

-Egyptians claimed to invent the guitar, but they were such lyres.﻿
+How do the trees get on the internet?
+They log on.

 ## Daily Trivia

-While Apple was formed in California, in which western state was Microsoft founded?
+The Harvard architecture for micro-controllers added which additional bus?
- 1. New Mexico
+ 1. Address
- 2. Arizona
+ 2. Instruction
- 3. Colorado
+ 3. Control
- 4. Washington
+ 4. Data

 <details>
   <summary>Answer</summary>
-  New Mexico
+  Instruction
 </details>